Y Camp at Rider Plan for a great Summer! June 24 – Aug. 23

 YMCA Day Camp offers children positive developmental experiences and encourages them to forge bonds with each other and with staff, building confidence through skill-building activities suited to their age.
 Children experience a sense of achievement through opportunities in the outdoors and are welcomed to a physically and emotionally safe and stimulating environment whether in a Y facility or at an outdoor day camp site or park.
 Day campers are able to explore creativity, teamwork and leadership in a wide range of physically active programs that influence lifelong healthy living.
 They have the opportunity to enjoy an outdoor environment where they develop an appreciation of nature.

-For more information visit yridercamp.org
+For information from 2018 visit: yridercamp.org

 - Preschool Summer Camp – ages 2 1/2 to 5

 - Long Hours of Care: 7:30 am to 5:00 pm

 For more information, contact Lissette Berrios at email@example.com or call 690-599-9622×213

 Camp Mason has a venerable and exciting history…..
 Originally established near Washington’s Crossing in 1900, it was then called Camp Washington.
 In 1903 the camp was relocated to 200-acre Marshall’s Island in the Delaware River south of Frenchtown.
 Camp Washington continued to operate on this leased property until James J. Wilson, a member of the Capital Area YMCA board, purchased Marshall’s, and donated it to the Y in 1919.
 The Camp was renamed in honor of Wilson and flourished as YMCA Camp Wilson until August 19, 1955, when Hurricane